ssbucarlos/smash-ultimate-blender/README.md

 Click the 'Code' button, download the code as a .ZIP, install that .ZIP in Blender 2.93+.
 Do not unzip!

 # Un-Installation / Updating (Please Read!)
 TO REMOVE: First "Disable" the plugin, then restart blender, then you can hit "Remove" to uninstall.
-Then u can install the newest version
+Then u can install the newest version.

 # Usage
 1. Before you import a model, make sure all the textures have been converted to .PNGs.
 The recommended tool for this is 'Switch Toolbox' (https://github.com/KillzXGaming/Switch-Toolbox)